dejablue79/pfsense_vpn_optimizer/README.md

 ### Pfsense_VPN_Optimizer
-A docker container which builds a local webserver with an API for easier interaction with the pfsense-fauxapi package developed by @ndejong
+A docker container which builds a local webserver with an API for easier interaction with the pfsense-fauxapi package developed by @github/ndejong

 ### Software Dependencies: